akash-shaw/the-odin-journal/JS.md

 ### Callback functions

 Functions can be passed as values.
 The idea is that we pass a function and expect it to be “called back” later if necessary.

+So, A callback is simply a function that is passed into another function as an argument.

 ```javascript
 function ask(question, yes, no) {
   if (confirm(question)) yes()